The Abyss Stares Back: Encounters with Deep-Sea Life

 Author Biography

-Stacy Alaimo is professor of English and core faculty member in environmental studies at the University of Oregon.
+Stacy Alaimo is Barbara and Carlisle Moore Professor in English and core faculty member in environmental studies at the University of Oregon.
 She is author of several books, including Bodily Natures: Science, Environment, and the Material Self and Exposed: Environmental Politics and Pleasures in Posthuman Times (Minnesota, 2016).